Kubernetes Course Labs

 # this will fail

-kubectl exec deploy/whoami -- hostname
+kubectl exec deploy/whoami -- /app/whoami

 The Pod spec in the Deployment template applies a label.